 A question that frequently comes up is the landlord’s responsibility in sharing herbicide costs for weed control that may be a partial or complete substitute for cultivation or other tillage methods.
-Most landlords agree to furnish half of the cost of these materials under a crop-share lease.
+Most landlords agree to furnish half of the cost of these materials under a crop share lease.
 Some feel that where no-till or minimum tillage practices are used they should not have to pay a full 50 percent of the cost of herbicides.
 See publication FM 1811 (AgDM C2-15), Survey of Iowa Farm Leasing Practices for more information.

 Removing Corn Stover

 Under Iowa law a farm tenant has the right to remove stover (stalks, leaves, cobs) left in a field after harvesting unless the lease states otherwise.
 Stover can be used as feed or bedding, or sold off the farm.
 Tenants and landowners can specify a different arrangement in a written lease, or limit the amount of stover removed.
 See publication PM 3053A, Issues with Stover Removal on Rented Land for more information.

 Controlling Weeds and Maintaining Buildings

 Weed control in crops has improved considerably in recent years with the introduction of herbicide resistant seeds, though if needed, a plan against weed resistance should be discussed.
 Many landowners also place a high value on controlling weeds along fence rows, in ditches and around building sites.
 Indeed, cutting or spraying weeds classified as noxious is required by law.
 Iowa Code Section 314.17 (amended 2010) prohibits mowing ditches before July 15, except within 200 yards of dwellings and in certain other situations.